-Society of Black Alumni Presidential Professor and Professor of History and SNF Agora Institute
+Society of Black Alumni Presidential Professor, Professor of History, and a Professor at SNF Agora Institute

 "To limit or repeal the Fourteenth Amendment is to reject its democratic spirit, a spirit of expansive inclusion free of racism, anti-Semitism, political cronyism, or other narrowing prejudices."